- Testing Within Your Country of Citizenship

 Testing in Saudi Arabia

 - If you are working in Saudi Arabia and are not a citizen, you may use your employer-sponsored Iqama Residence Identification along with a supplemental ID that includes your name, photograph and signature.
 You must present two forms of identification.

 Testing in the Philippines

-Testing in European Union/Schengen Zone/Gulf Cooperation Council (GCC) Arab Countries
+Testing in European Union/Schengen Zone/Gulf Cooperation Council (GCC) Arab Countries/Mercosur Countries

-- If you are testing in a European Union, Schengen Zone or Arab States of the Gulf (GCC) country other than the one where you reside, you can use your valid national or European identity card, if you have one.
+- If you are testing in a European Union, Schengen Zone, Arab States of the Gulf (GCC) countries or Mercosur countries other than the one where you reside, you can use your valid national or European identity card, if you have one.
 The card must contain your name; a recent, recognizable photo; your date of birth; and your signature.
 If this identification does not contain all of these elements, you will be required to present a second ID from the list of acceptable secondary identifications.

 ACCEPTABLE SUPPLEMENTAL IDENTIFICATION DOCUMENTS

 If your primary ID is missing your photo or signature, or is otherwise questionable or unacceptable, you must present a current supplemental ID in addition to your primary ID.
 The supplemental ID must contain your name; a clear, recent photo; and your signature.
 Supplemental ID documents may not be used to resolve last name discrepancies.
 The last name on your primary ID must match the name on your admission ticket.
 If your supplemental ID does not have a signature, you may present a second government-issued photo ID.
 If you cannot present two forms of government-issued identification that have your photograph with the same first and last name as the name on your registration, you will not be permitted to take the test.